nicoespeon/nicoespeon.github.io/en/_posts/2013-04-07-building-a-multinlingual-jekyll-blog.md

 ---

 ## Why Jekyll?
 I won't write a n-th post about the reason of choosing Jekyll as the static site generator for my blog.
-There is already [plenty of them](https://www.google.fr/search?q=moving+blog+to+jekyll).
+There are already [plenty of them](https://www.google.fr/search?q=moving+blog+to+jekyll).

 I'll just sum it up with the following bullet-points :